Doing laundry can seem like a monumental chore that never ends. It is tempting to find shortcuts to make things easier.

 This can end up costing you money and time in the long run.
 So can you properly dry whites and colors?

-It is not recommended to dry whites and colors together.
+Generally speaking, it is not recommended to dry whites and colors together.
 Whites, lights, colors, and dark should be washed and dried separately.
 Regardless of how many times it has been cleaned, wet clothing can bleed dye and stain lighter garments.
 When washed and dried, clothes should be separated into whites, lights, and darks.

 While it may not be the most convenient method for doing laundry, sorting clothes by color is the best way to extend the lifespan of your garments.